$\pi_\texttt{RL}$: Online RL Fine-tuning for Flow-based Vision-Language-Action Models: Related Work

 \subsection{Vision-Language-Action Models}

 VLA models have recently achieved remarkable progress in robotics by integrating multimodal inputs to enable unified perception, reasoning, and control.
 This development has led to a series of architectures, including Octo \citep{team2024octo}, RT \citep{brohan2022rt}, OpenVLA, OpenVLA-OFT, $\pi_0$, $\pi_{0.5}$, and GR00T \citep{bjorck2025gr00t}.
-OpenVLA, which exemplifies the autoregressive VLA architecture, discretizes the action space into tokenized representations.
-This enables language-conditioned control by treating actions as part of the VLM's vocabulary, but it inherently limits the resolution required for fine-grained motion.
-To achieve more dexterous and continuous physical behaviors, $\pi_0$ and $\pi_{0.5}$, as representatives of flow-based VLA architectures, introduce an action chunking architecture based on flow matching.
-This allows VLAs to model complex continuous action distributions, thereby achieving more dexterous physical behaviors.

-In this work, we further fine-tune the $\pi$-series models with online RL algorithms, enhancing their performance and generalization capabilities through online interaction with the environment.